-Sheila MacGregor Beals, from Scotland, meet her husband, Lyndon Beals, in England during WWII.
+Sheila MacGregor Beals, from Scotland, met her husband, Lyndon Beals, in England during WWII.
 Ms. MacGregor would care for wild animals she would find along the roadside.
-She enjoyed nature and was an passionate gardner.
-The current exterior donut trail follows her daily walks along the perimeter of the property.
+She enjoyed nature and was a passionate gardener.
+The current exterior loop trail follows her daily walks along the perimeter of the property.

 In 1999, the family of Shelia Beals MacGregor donated 40 acres which started the park.
 Her wishes were that the park be minimally developed and used only for passive nature activities.